bwu62/stat240-revamp/docs/06-data-visualization.md

 :::{.note}
-For the purposes of this course, "line plot" or "trace plot" refer to `geom_line()`, and "smoothed line" or "trend line" or "straight line" refer to `geom_smooth(method = "lm")`.
+For the purposes of this course, "line plot" or "trace plot" refer to `geom_line()`, and "smoothed line" or "trend line" or "straight line" refer to `geom_smooth(method = lm)`.
 Take care not to mix these up!
 :::